Lavinia

 In Roman mythology, Lavinia (/ləˈvɪniə/ lə-VIN-ee-ə; [ɫaːˈu̯iːnia]) is the daughter of Latinus and Amata, and the last wife of Aeneas.

 Creation

 It has been proposed that the character was in part intended to represent Servilia Isaurica, Emperor Augustus's first fiancée.

 Story

-Lavinia, the only child of the king and "ripe for marriage," had been courted by many men who hoped to become the king of Latium.
+Lavinia, the only child of the king and "ripe for marriage", had been courted by many men who hoped to become the king of Latium.
 Turnus, ruler of the Rutuli, was the most likely of the suitors, having the favor of Queen Amata.
-In Vergil's account, King Latinus is warned by his father Faunus in a dream oracle that his daughter is not to marry a Latin:
+In Virgil's account, King Latinus is warned by his father Faunus in a dream oracle that his daughter is not to marry a Latin: